cristobalcl/resume/output/cv.md

 Summary
 =======

-AWS Solutions Architect certified with more than 10 years of professional experience designing, building and deploying server-side solutions in the cloud, for different industries like management consulting, energy and utilities, video games, and university research groups.
-Expertise in Backend Development, Data Engineering and DevOps.
-Fullstack web3 developer.
+AWS Solutions Architect certified with more than 10 years of professional experience designing, building, and deploying server-side solutions in the cloud, for different industries like management consulting, healthcare, energy and utilities, video games, and university research groups.
+Expertise in Backend Development, Data Engineering, and DevOps.
+Fullstack web3 developer, with experience deploying projects on Ethereum blockchain.

 Education
 =========